thegetty/bronze-guidelines/content/vocabulary/after-cast.md

     Usually has smaller dimensions due to the {% def "shrinkage" %} of the metal while cooling

 - *multiplo*

-- *sovracalco*

-    Closest translation to *surmoulage*; could refer to the process as well as to the product of surmoulage; not specifically used for metal in these sources.

-    Sources: {% cite "Cuomo di Caprio 2007" %}, 224; {% cite "Panazza 2011" %}, 30

 ### **Chinese**: {{ lang.zh }}